aegustaf/COMP-426-frontend/README.md

 Once the server is up and running you can start to use the backend wrapper methods that I wrote.

-Call the `createUser(username, password, firstname, lastname, cstrack, gradyear)` method to create a user in the backend and instantiate all the appropriate user objects for that user.
+Call the `createUser(username, password, firstname, lastname, cstrack, gradyear, email)` method to create a user in the backend and instantiate all the appropriate user objects for that user.

 NOTE: This user must have a unique username otherwise the backend will reject them.
 This is a feature of the provided backend and not something that I added.